tomlm/ConsoleSpinner/README.md

 ﻿# ConsoleSpinner
 This library is a simple console spinner for .NET Core Console applications.
-It can be used for synchrouns blocks of code or async tasks.
+It can be used for synchronous blocks of code or async tasks.

 # Styles
 The spinner can be displayed in the following styles: